gosson/tugboat/README.md

 ------------------

-The Azure Governance Foundation is for any organization that wants to implement a tested approach to creating a well-managed Azure environment.
+The Azure Governance Foundation is for any organization that wants to implement a tested approach to creating governing teams that facilitate a well-managed Azure environment.
 AGF is best thought of as an extension to the [Cloud Adoption Framework (CAF)](https://docs.microsoft.com/en-us/azure/architecture/cloud-adoption/) which is framework providing enterprise customers a set of tools, guidance, and narratives that help shape technology, business, and people strategies for driving desired business outcomes during their adoption effort.
-If you have not read the Cloud Adoption Framework, you should begin there and then return to the AGF if you need deeper guidance on the people and process aspects of this approach – which is to say, how to create business structures to support the journey to cloud.
+If you have not read the Cloud Adoption Framework, you should begin there and then return to the AGF if you need deeper guidance on the people and process aspects of this approach – which is to say, how to create business structures which will support your journey to cloud.

 The AGF is designed for customers who want to transform their IT organizations into strong partners with their businesses.
 New cloud customers who aren’t quite